VikParuchuri/marker/README.md

 ### Extract blocks

 Each document consists of one or more pages.
 Pages contain blocks, which can themselves contain other blocks.
-It's possible to programatically manipulate these blocks.
+It's possible to programmatically manipulate these blocks.

 Here's an example of extracting all forms from a document: